grm34/Hyprwwland/README.md

 # Hyprwwland

-A simple sharing of my Eww setup on Hyprland to serve as an example or basis for learning how to create your own desktop environment.
+A simple sharing of my [eww](https://github.com/elkowar/eww) setup on Hyprland to serve as an example or basis for learning how to create your own desktop environment.
 Many thanks to [@ElKowar](https://github.com/elkowar) for this awesome standalone widget system made in Rust.
 To be used without moderation.

 <a href="https://raw.githubusercontent.com/grm34/Hyprwwland/main/assets/screenshots/screen1.png">
   <img align="center" width="49%" src="assets/screenshots/screen1.png"/>